Sign language is not a one-size-fits-all language.

 One way to make BASL interpreters more accessible is by using video remote interpreting (VRI) technology.
 VRI can be a powerful tool for providing linguistically and culturally appropriate services by broadening the pool of available BASL interpreters.

 It's estimated that 50% of Black Deaf individuals use BASL.
 Although BASL was not traditionally taught in schools, it continued to be passed down through generations of Black Deaf families and communities.
-Today, BASL has gone viral on social media due to the younger generation of BASL signers, who are preserving BASL by educating their internet followers on the significance of the language and celebrating the culture of the BASL community.
+BASL has gained traction on social media due to the younger generation of BASL signers, who are preserving BASL by educating their internet followers about the language's significance and celebrating the culture of the Black American Sign Language community.